 All entering freshmen are required to purchase their own computerized shorthand machine and student software in order to practice realtime writing outside the class.
 The approximate cost of this equipment is $2,000 and should be included in college expenses.

-The college offers court reporting-related courses online, making it possible for students who transfer in credit or attend other colleges to earn their degree from Alfred State in court and realtime reporting.
+The college offers court reporting-related courses over the Internet, making it possible for students who transfer in credit or attend other colleges to earn their certificate from Alfred State in court and realtime reporting.
 The online approach still requires two years of course work and does not change any of the standards reflected in graduation requirements for all students.
 This approach is designed for those who are currently working and seeking a change in career, single parents, or individuals who cannot attend college campus.

 Recommended: Geometry and Algebra 2/ Trigonometry

 - Prepares students for careers as official or free-lance reporters

 - Students use the most technologically advanced equipment and techniques, including online computers and realtime translation

 - A cumulative overall index of at least 2.0 is required in order to graduate.

 - All CTRP skill writing classes must be taken and passed at Alfred with a passing grade of "C" or better.

 - The internship course is completed off campus.